wayofthepie/blog-src/posts/2018-02-25-Containerizing-The-Jvm-Understanding-Memory-Mapping.markdown

 So the process uses 289MB `RSS`.
 We know from the last post this is not the full story, `RSS` only shows memory _currently_ resident in physical memory for this process.
-Lets take a deeper look with Native Memory Tracking (NMT) - don't forget to kill the existing application instance, you can use `kill -9 %1` if it is the first job in the jobs list:
+Lets take a deeper look with Native Memory Tracking (NMT) (don't forget to kill the existing application instance, you can use `kill -9 %1` if it is the first job in the jobs list):

 ```bash
 $ nohup java -jar build/libs/spring-boot-mem-0.0.1-SNAPSHOT.jar &